 British Columbia is a large province with seven different economic regions.
-The economic development regions are diverse and each have unique labour market conditions.
 The majority of BC's population lives in the Mainland/Southwest region.
 However, there is a demand for workers in all regions of the province.
 This guide discusses job opportunities in each region of BC.